 Gerbils might not seem like the type of animal that needs to be tamed, but it really just refers to training the gerbil to come to you without being afraid.
 When that happens, you can pick up and play with your gerbil without any fear—on your part or the gerbil's.

 How to Pick up a Gerbil

-The best way is to carry gerbil is simply cupped in the palm of the hand.
+The best way is to carry a pet gerbil is simply cupped in the palm of the hand.
 You can gently hold the scruff of the neck (hold the loose skin on the back of the neck) to prevent the gerbil from getting away, if necessary.
 Never pick up a gerbil by the tail.

 If you are not comfortable picking up an untamed gerbil, then allow the gerbil to walk into a cup turned on its side, or gently direct the gerbil into the cup, and then tip the cup up to carry the gerbil.
 Place a hand over the cup as gerbils can jump very well.
 You can also use a cardboard tube (e.g. from a paper towel roll) for this purpose.

 Make the process of taming a pet gerbil easier by starting with a pair of young animals.
 Although some people fear that it will be more difficult to tame multiple gerbils, because they bond with each other, a single gerbil is likely to be stressed and nervous and therefore may be more difficult to tame.

 Before you start taming the pet, give new gerbils a few days to adjust to their new home, keeping maintenance and interaction to a minimum).
 From there, follow these tips:

 - Use lots of treats and work in small steps, making sure your gerbils are comfortable with each step before proceeding to the next.
 It is probably best not to allow the gerbils to run around outside the cage until they are tame—the stress of chasing, catching, and returning them to the cage may scare them and make them fear you.